volkamerlab/CPrecalibration_manuscript_SI/README.md

 This repository is part of the supporting information to the manuscript in preparation:

-** Studying and mitigating the effects of data drifts on ML model performance the example of chemical toxicity data **
+** Studying and mitigating the effects of data drifts on ML model performance at the example of chemical toxicity data **

 Andrea Morger, Marina Garcia de Lomana, Ulf Norinder, Fredrik Svensson, Johannes Kirchmair, Miriam Mathea, and Andrea Volkamer